srobo/docs/tutorials/discord.md

 When asking for support, it's best to ask in public rooms unless there's a specific reason not to.
 This not only allows other teams who may be struggling with the same issue to benefit, but also allows them to contribute to a solution and discuss potential improvements.

 If your school / institution has multiple teams (`ABC2` etc), these will be separate channels (`team-ABC1`, `team-ABC2` etc).
-Team leaders will be in all team channels relevant to their school / institution, however as competitors can only be in a single team, they'll only be in a single team channel.
+Team supervisors will be in all team channels relevant to their school / institution, however as competitors can only be in a single team, they'll only be in a single team channel.

 #### Voice channels